schibsted/WAAS/README.md

 ### Editor

 The editor works 100% local in your browser.
 Here can you listen to segments and fix transcriptions errors.
+After you are done just save the Jojo-file to your desktop.
+An easy way to play the selected segment is by holding down the Control-key on the keyboard.

 ## This project started out by VG